micpob/Simple-Counter-Button/README.md

 # Simple Counter Button

 This was the first Chrome extension I developed.
-I needed a counter that could be incremented by clicking on a **button on the browser’s toolbar**, but surprisingly I couldn’t find such an extension in the Chrome Web Store, so I created this one.
+I needed a counter that could be incremented by clicking on a **button on the browser’s toolbar**, but surprisingly I couldn’t find such an extension in the Chrome Web Store.

 <br/>
 <div align="center" >